Illustrated Lakota Story of Generational Connections

 Since the artwork had originally been painted on skateboard decks, I knew right away that the book needed to have a more extreme aspect ratio than was typical.
 With one exception, each spread had only one skateboard.
 And most of those were vertical.
 Although there were also four horizontals to accommodate … so I couldn’t go too extremely wide or tall.

 The publisher was pressing for a square 8.5 x 8.5 book, as we’ve done together previously (the Nenaboozhoo Series, for example).
 This is driven by our experience with a book conversion we had tried earlier, adapting a landscape format book for Amazon KDP’s print-on-demand option—which is limited to a maximum width of 8.5 inches.
-The first attempt at 6-2/3 x 8-1/2 didn’t sell as well as they hoped, and we ended up rebuilding the book with an 8.5 inch square page.
-Rightly, they were not interested to repeat that experience.
+The first attempt, a horizontal 8-1/2 x 6-2/3, didn’t sell as well as they hoped, and we ended up rebuilding the book with an 8.5 inch square page.

 But I knew a vertical book was going to work better for this art.
 And for a given size, vertical formats already appear larger than their horizontal counterparts.
 So I pushed for a page size that was about twice as high as it was wide (2:1, or square when looking at the open spread of a book).
 After discussing mockups of 5 x 9, 5.5 x 10, and 6 x 11 (the maximum height POD can handle), we settled on the middle size of 5.5 x 10.